apache/arrow/docs/source/developers/guide/tutorials/r_tutorial.rst

    Here it is, our Pull Request!

-The Pull Request gets connected to the JIRA issue and the CI is running.
+The pull request gets connected to the JIRA issue and the CI is running.
 After some time passes and we get a review we can correct the code, comment, resolve conversations and so on.